 • Barry wanted to elicit empathy, so he told everyone the story of his fight with cancer.

-• The officer was confident he’s able to elicit the truth about his partner’s disappearance from the informant.
+• The officer was confident he was able to elicit the truth about his partner’s disappearance from the informant.

 • The school fair was a success.
 It managed to elicit donations from many small businesses.